 Whether you're a vacuum-every-day type or someone who only hauls out the dust buster once the floor gets crunchy, a good vacuum is key to getting the house clean in as short a time as possible.

-But how can you tell whether your machine is about to pack it in, or whether it just needs a bit of a tune-up?
+But how can you tell whether your machine, be it a stick vacuum or a bagged or bagless model, is about to pack it in, or whether it just needs a bit of a tune-up?

 Here are five warning signs to watch out for.

 The average life expectancy of a mid-range vacuum cleaner is about six years.
 You can fix or replace things like blocked filters, jammed brush rolls, frayed hoses, worn-out stick vac batteries and broken accessories yourself.
 But if you have a major fault like a broken switch or burnt-out motor, you'll need to spring for repairs or a whole new vacuum cleaner.

 Once your vacuum is more than three years old, repairs and replacement parts can cost as much as a new vacuum, especially for cheaper models.
 But repairs can be worthwhile for a more expensive model, so it's well worth looking into.

 Of course, repair and replacement costs aren't the only consideration – there's the environmental impact of appliances going into landfill to think of, too.
 Ideally, replacement would always be a last resort, but you do need to weigh up whether it's worth repairing a cheap machine if it's probably reached the end of its working life.

 Once your vacuum is more than three years old, repairs and replacement parts can cost as much as a new vacuum, especially for cheaper models